openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 ======================================

-The daily student enrollment chart is a stacked area chart: the filled area represents the total number of enrolled learners on a particular date.
-For courses that offer more than one enrollment option or track, different colors represent the number of students who are enrolled with each option.
+The daily student enrollment chart is a stacked area chart: the filled area represents the number of learners enrolled in the course on a particular date.
+For courses that offer more than one enrollment option or track, different colors represent the number of students who were enrolled with each option.

 The chart currently includes these enrollment options and tracks, if they are offered for your course.